nektro/apps.nektro.net/README.md

 ## Known Issues
 - Custom Elements not supported in Edge
+- IndexedDB not supported in Edge
 - ES6 Modules not supported in Firefox
+- Lots  not supported in Safari private mode

 ## License
 This project is licensed under the Apache 2.0 License - see the [LICENSE](LICENSE) file for details.